What to do in Fresno on a Highway 99 road trip in California

 Enjoy the outdoors in Fresno

 Fresno is the gateway to several national parks, which is where you may be headed on your road trip in California.
 From Fresno, you will have access to Yosemite (need we say more), Kings Canyon (home to the nation’s third-largest tree, the General Grant Tree), and Sequoia (home to the largest living tree on earth, the General Sherman Tree).
 As a kid, I remember camping trips and even “Sunday drives” to one of these parks to gawk at the giant Sequoias.
-A great cool place to head on a warm summer day.
+A great cool place to head on a warm summer day for hiking.

 In Fresno itself, you will find Woodward Regional Park, with its rolling hills, trails and lakes, as well as covered picnic shelters and summer concerts.
 You can follow the main paved trail north onto the San Joaquin River Parkway along the Lewis S. Eaton trail and onto several other loop trails.
 The non-profit trust running the parkway continues to expand the current six-mile trail, with the goal to take it another approximately eight miles to Friant Dam and Millerton Lake, a popular boating and recreation area.
 The Eaton path is well-developed and even has drinking fountains for thirsty walkers, cyclists and runners — a boon in warm weather!

-We ourselves are planning to explore more of Fresno County and the Central Valley area on a series of our own California road trips!
+We are planning to explore more of Fresno County and the Central Valley area on a series of our own California road trips!
 To find out more about other sights, seasonal events, restaurants, farmers’ markets, special events, museums and concerts, go to the Visit Fresno County tourist information website.
 If your California Road trip takes you farther along the Central Valley, take a look at Visit Central Valley with tourism association members from Bakersfield to Sacramento.